High-Fiber Avocado Toast for First Trimester Morning Sickness

-Morning sickness was one of those things I thought I could power through with sheer will—until I realized willpower doesn’t stand a chance against a queasy stomach at 7 a.m.
+Morning sickness was one of those things I thought I could power through with sheer will, until I realized willpower doesn’t stand a chance against a queasy stomach at 7 AM.

 Why This Pregnancy and Postpartum-Friendly High Fiber Avocado Toast Is Good For You & The Baby